 As an alternative to the invitation email or an application's common URL, you can give a guest a direct link to your app or portal.
 You first need to add the guest user to your directory via the Azure portal or PowerShell.
 Then you can use any of the customizable ways to deploy applications to users, including direct sign-on links.
 When a guest uses a direct link instead of the invitation email, they’ll still be guided through the first-time consent experience.

 A direct link is tenant-specific.
 In other words, it includes a tenant ID or verified domain so the guest can be authenticated in your tenant, where the shared app is located.
 Here are some examples of direct links with tenant context:

 - Apps access panel for a verified domain:

 - Individual app: see how to use a direct sign-on link

 There are some cases where the invitation email is recommended over a direct link.
 If these special cases are important to your organization, we recommend that you invite users by using methods that still send the invitation email:

 - The user may sign in with an alias of the email address that was invited.
-(An alias is an additional email address associated with an email account.)
-In this case, the user must click the redemption URL in the invitation email.
+(An alias is another email address associated with an email account.)
+In this case, the user must select the redemption URL in the invitation email.

 When you add a guest user to your directory by using the Azure portal, an invitation email is sent to the guest in the process.
 You can also choose to send invitation emails when you’re using PowerShell to add guest users to your directory.
 Here’s a description of the guest’s experience when they redeem the link in the email.